activecell/activecell-api/README.md

-API documentation for ActiveCell
+API documentation for Activecell
 ================================

-You can use this site to understand how to connect to the ActiveCell API.
+You can use this site to understand how to connect to the Activecell API.
 We use it ourselves, as a matter of fact, not only for our pet projects and to load up sample data...but indeed our application itself uses the API exclusively to retrieve and persist data.

 _Editor's note on **API documentation format**:_ This API documentation site draws heavily if not completely from [37signals API documentation](https://github.com/37signals/api).
 We feel they really got it right and that others should get their API documentation into such a simple and digestible format.
 Hat's off to the crew at 37signals.
 Thanks for the inspiration!